The Authority File

 Lost in the Stacks

 The one and only Research Library Rock’n’Roll show!
-Ameet and Charlie from the Georgia Tech Library pick a theme and free-associate an hour of music, interviews, and library talk every Friday for lunch.
+Librarians and archivists from the Georgia Tech Library pick a theme and free-associate an hour of music, interviews, and library talk every Friday for lunch.

 Preserve This Podcast!